What is an EBSA?

 How can EBSAs with defined boundaries account for variability in the marine environment?

 The distribution of marine species depends on physical, chemical and biological parameters that can change seasonally, yearly or follow longer climatic cycles.
 Many ocean-dwelling species are highly migratory, the migrations of some being more regular and predictable than of others.
 The extrapolation and modelling of species distribution data are used to predict likely variations across seasons and years.
-Such variability has been taken into account in the identification, delineation and description of several EBSAs, and in one instance, precise EBSA boundaries have not been defined, to enable the area to shift in space and time with the distribution of the biologically important feature it is intended to support.
+Such variability has been taken into account in the description, delineation and identification of several EBSAs, and in one instance, precise EBSA boundaries have not been defined, to enable the area to shift in space and time with the distribution of the biologically important feature it is intended to support.

 How are the CBD scientific criteria applied with depth?

 Depth is implicitly taken into account in the network level criteria.
-The benthic (seabed) and pelagic (water column) systems are considered both separately and as an interacting system during the EBSA identification process.
+The benthic (seabed) and pelagic (water column) systems are considered both separately and as an interacting system during the EBSA description process.
 However, due to practical reasons and for purposes of simpler management, regulatory authorities often collapse this complexity and choose to treat the water column and the seabed together.

 How is predicted climate change addressed by the EBSA process?